pungrue26/SortingTest/README.md

 * You can see the full assignment specification at [HERE](http://147.46.240.125:8000/assignments/4) or in [GitHub](https://github.com/operatz/sustainable-assistance/blob/master/public/assignment_content/4.html).

 * Basically, The goal of this assignment is to implement various sorting algorithm.
+Test case files are under /bin folder, and you can easily find how to use them. :)

 * Please Enjoy! :)